 One of the big differences with 100.x is that the APIs for common operations such as editing, searching, geocoding, or routing are the same whether you are online or offline.
 You just need to specify whether your data source.

-With respect to packaging maps and taking them offline, ArcGIS Pro comes center-stage with the ability to create and share offline mobile map packages.
+With respect to packaging maps and taking them offline, ArcGIS Pro lets you create and share offline mobile map packages.
+See Share a mobile map package.
 A Mobile Map Package (.mmpk) is a set of items bundled together into a single archive file for easy transport.
 The items are one or more maps, their associated layers and data, and optionally networks and locators.
 A mobile map package also includes metadata about the package that you can glean useful information from using the new API.
 You don't need a Local Server to access these packages.
 You can also take the map offline directly using the on-demand and preplanned workflows provided since 100.3.

 You can also take your connected ArcGIS based feature and tiled layers offline on demand with dedicated tasks and associated jobs, just as you were able to with previous versions.
 However, you might find that the class names and methods differ slightly from previous versions.
 The GeodatabaseSyncTask works with ArcGIS feature services to take features offline in a mobile geodatabase (.geodatabase file) and allow them to be edited and synced.
 The ExportTileCacheTask extracts tiles from a tiled ArcGIS map service as a tile package (.tpk file) and allows them to be viewed offline.

 The Edit features guide topic provides code examples and in-depth discussion for editing both online and offline with the new API.